pandas DataFrames

 type(metadata.iloc[0, :])

-This is a Series data structure, which is a one-dimensional array with row names.
+This is a Series data structure, which is a one-dimensional array with row names (in this case, the original column names from our DataFrame).
 The reason we get a Series instead of a DataFrame is because we are selecting a single row from the DataFrame.
 Python will output a list-like object as the simplest data structure.

 # Extract the first column